Click here for answers regarding the scheduling of NFL games on FOX 50.

 The audio input on your TV may not be set correctly.
 Check to see if your audio channel is on SAP instead of STEREO or MAIN.
 The network provides a service to the entire country with a Second Audio Program (SAP) which offers shows in SPANISH as well as VIDEO DESCRIPTIONS FOR THE BLIND.
 Go to your TV remote and push the AUDIO INPUT button or the MENU button and then the AUDIO INPUT button.
 Change your Audio Channel to STEREO or MAIN.

-Q: Who do I call if my closed caption on FOX 50 isn’t working?
+Q: Who do I call if my closed captioning on FOX 50 isn’t working?

 For immediate closed captioning assistance: